-While Charley ventured onto the water, I stayed on land, capturing the racing, aerobatic displays, crowds, and Sir Ben Ainslie himself, from the ground.
+I kept my feet on the mainland, capturing the racing, aerobatic displays, crowds, and Sir Ben Ainslie himself, all from the ground.

 Our second local-centric ACWS Portsmouth story came in March 2015, when we wrote about how Portsmouth residents could get free tickets for the seaside sporting event.